SolaceTraining/solace-workshop-scs/codelab.md

 name                    service             plan                       bound apps
 solace-pubsub-service   solace-pubsub       Enterprise Shared Plan     sample-app
 ```

+#### PubSub+ Service in Solace Cloud
+If you want to stand up your Solace PubSub+ Service in Solace Cloud go ahead and login or signup at the [Cloud Signup Page](https://console.solace.cloud/login/new-account).
+Note that a free tier is available and will work for this workshop.

+#### Local Solace PubSub+ Instance
+When developing your application, you may want to test using a local instance of the Solace PubSub+ Event Broker.
+Refer to the Solace [Docker Getting Started Guide](https://solace.com/software/getting-started/) to get you up and running quickly with a broker instance running in Docker.
+You may skip this step if you decide to use a broker running in PCF or Solace Cloud.

 ## Deploy Your First Source & Sink
 Duration: 0:45:00